-I was boring though.
-I played it safe, making the Smashed Potatoes with Chives from the Tasteful Selections recipes, fully expecting to create a new recipe once I had done this trial run.
-But Tony and I loved these so much, that I made this recipe again!
+This recipe is based off the Smashed Potatoes with Chives from the Tasteful Selections recipes.
+Fully expecting to create a new recipe once I had done this trial run, but Tony and I loved these so much, that I made this recipe again!
 Though this recipe could be made with any baby potatoes, I do have to admit that these potatoes do have a wonderfully thin skin and a creamy texture that beautifully soaks up any flavors you throw their way.

 Special Diet Notes: Buttery Smashed Potatoes

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, soy-free, peanut-free, nut-free, vegan, plant-based, and vegetarian.

 - 1 lb baby potatoes (I used Tasteful Selections Sunrise Medley)

 - 2 tablespoons dairy-free margarine (I used Earth Balance Buttery Spread - Soy-Free)

 - 1 to 2 thinly sliced green onions or ¼ cup sliced chives